NREL/edv_synthetic_smart_meter_data/README.md

 ![alt text](overallworkflow.PNG)

-## Configurations Before Running
+## Configurations Before Running the Entire Workflow

 - **Output path**: All output will go into a path this is defined with the constant NAME_OF_OUTPUT_DIR in the constants.rb file, below the edv-experiment-1 main folder.

+- TODO,
-- TODO: add rake task argument updates Cory is working on later on.
+  - add rake task argument updates Cory is working on later on.
+  - add formats of inputs,
+    - buildings metadata
+    - buildings timeseries data
+    - weather file configuration against buildings

 ## Executing the Workflow: Group Executions